gwathlobal/CotD/README.md

 CITY OF THE DAMNED

-City of the Damned is a simple fast-paced coffeebreak roguelike inspired by as 7DRL entry "City of the Condemned" by Tapio (http://www.roguebasin.com/index.php?title=City_of_the_Condemned).
+City of the Damned is a simple fast-paced coffeebreak roguelike inspired by a 7DRL entry "City of the Condemned" by Tapio (http://www.roguebasin.com/index.php?title=City_of_the_Condemned).
 It is written in Common Lisp using SDL.

 LATEST RELEASE